 Rather than taking minutes during a meeting, a recording makes it much more easier and useful.
 Employees can quickly find the piece of recording required for them.
 Employees may like to save screenshots of key information to use later.
 This is beneficial for checking details and avoiding mistakes in their work.

 5. Real time collaboration

 Teams can work during a virtual meeting.
 Screen Sharing allows for changes in the moment and multiple team members can collaborate on the same subject while talking to each other.
 There’s no need to remember information and apply it once the meeting is over, then wait for other people to contribute their part, all can be done at that very moment

 What are the disadvantages of conducting virtual meetings -

 It’s difficult for all attendees to take an active role when the meeting is virtual, particularly when groups are large.
 In person, it’s possible to have an interaction to some extent, creating a back and forth conversation.
 In virtual meetings, it’s difficult to hear when a lot of people speak at the same time.

-To hold a video conference, all team members need a decent internet connection.Poor signal can lead to missing out on important discussions For instance, the participant may miss parts of the meeting (from being kicked out by the software or from freezes), the person’s movements may appear blur to other attendees, or the participant may lose either the video or the sound.
+While having virtual meetings, all team members need a decent internet connection.Poor signal can lead to missing out on important discussions For instance, the meeting participants may miss parts of the meeting (from being kicked out by the software or from freezes), the person’s movements may appear blur to other attendees, or the participant may lose either the video or the sound.

 If teams are spread out across the globe, meetings might have to be conducted outside business hours for some people to match time zones.
 Having meetings at the same time each week could be an inconvenience for these team members.
 Moving the time of the meeting each week needs to be considered to keep things fair for everyone.

-Whether a junior or a manager, we’re all struggling to manage time effectively while working remotely.
+Whether a junior or a manager, we’re all struggling to manage time effectively while doing remote work.
 With its centralized dashboard, Huddle enables your team to communicate and collaborate effectively, making teamwork seamless and managing time, a piece of cake!
 Explore now!